wnet-ieg-2/pbs-check-dma/README.md

-# PBS DMA Check
+# PBS Check DMA

-PBS DMA Check is a plugin to to check if a visitor is physically in the DMA of a PBS station
+PBS Check DMA is a plugin to to check if a visitor is physically in the DMA of a PBS station

 ## Contents

-PBS DMA Check includes the following files:
+PBS Check DMA includes the following files:

-* pbs-dma-check.php, which invokes the plugin and provides the basic required functions.
+* pbs-check-dma.php, which invokes the plugin and provides the basic required functions.
 * A subdirectory named `classes` containing the core PHP class files that most functions depend on.
 * A subdirectory named `assets` containing JavaScript, CSS, and image files.
 * A subdirectory named 'templates' containing some PHP template files

 ## Installation

-1. Copy the `pbs-dma-check` directory into your `wp-content/plugins` directory
+1. Copy the `pbs-check-dma` directory into your `wp-content/plugins` directory
 2. Navigate to the *Plugins* dashboard page
-3. Locate the menu item that reads *PBS DMA Check*
+3. Locate the menu item that reads *PBS Check DMA*
 4. Click on *Activate*
-5. Navigate to *Settings* and select *PBS DMA Check Settings*
+5. Navigate to *Settings* and select *PBS Check DMA Settings*

 ## Changelog